[Travel Bits] Sights, festivals around Korea

 Everland Summer Water Fun

-The annual festival has various programs like water shows, light shows, and game activities for visitors to enjoy.
+The annual festival has various programs for visitors to enjoy, including water shows, light shows and game activities.

 Everland will be open daily from 10 a.m. to 10 p.m. during the festival period, and extend its hours until 11 p.m. from mid-July to mid-August.
 The theme park is located in Yongin-si, Gyeonggi Province.

 For admission fees, refer to the official website: www.everland.com.
-The website is provided in Korean, English, Japanese or Chinese.
+The website is available in Korean, English, Japanese or Chinese.

 For more information, call the travel hotline at 1330 for Korean, English, Japanese and Chinese services.